 NOTE: Each taxpayer may receive ONLY ONE exclusion, even if he or she is receiving more than one pension or other retirement distribution.
-A husband and wife who each receive pensions are entitled to one exclusion each.
+Spouses who each receive pensions are entitled to one exclusion each.

-IF YOU WERE UNDER 60 on December 31, 2011, your exclusion equals \$2,000 or the amount of your pension, whichever is less.
+IF YOU WERE UNDER 60 on December 31, 2017, your exclusion equals \$2,000 or the amount of your pension, whichever is less.